turtledesign/royalmail-php/docs/README.md

-# To Follow
+# API Docs

-> Contains copies of the API docs that the version/branch was built on.
+> Contains reference copies of the API docs that the version/branch was built on.